-Trump GM Tweet: Latest Donald Trump Twitter Rant Threatens General Motors With ‘Big Border Tax’ For Cars From Mexico
+Trump GM Tweet: Latest Donald Trump Twitter Rant Threatens General Motors With ‘Big Border Tax’ For Cars From Mexico [Opinion]

 Moreover, it represents a hypocritical position on the part of the Republicans, since they have been vocal in their opposition to the various executive orders issued by the Obama administration.
 In theory, Donald Trump will have every branch of government neatly in his pocket, so getting legislation passed through the Senate and the House – and approved by the Supreme Court if necessary – shouldn’t be much of a problem.

-However, given that a number of Republicans in these bodies might have second thoughts about shifting their position 180° on the matter of tariffs and free-trade, such legislation might not be that easily passed.
+However, given that a number of Republicans in these bodies might have second thoughts about shifting their position 180 degrees on the matter of tariffs and free-trade, such legislation might not be that easily passed.
 The Trump GM tweet – and any forthcoming similar tweets – will only really matter in the long run if congressional Republicans are willing to abase themselves before Donald Trump.

 [Featured Image by Drew Angerer/Getty Images]